Skip to main content

 This will also set the upgrade timeout for the counterparty (i.e. the timeout before which the counterparty chain must move from FLUSHING to FLUSHCOMPLETE; if it doesn't then the chain will cancel the upgrade and write an error receipt).
 The timeout is a relative time duration in nanoseconds that can be changed with MsgUpdateParams and by default is 10 minutes.

 The state will change to FLUSHCOMPLETE once there are no in-flight packets left and the channel end is ready to move to OPEN.
-This flush state will also have an impact on how a channel ugrade can be cancelled, as detailed below.
+This flush state will also have an impact on how a channel upgrade can be cancelled, as detailed below.

 All other parameters will remain the same during the upgrade handshake until the upgrade handshake completes.
 When the channel is reset to OPEN on a successful upgrade handshake, the relevant fields on the channel end will be switched over to the UpgradeFields specified in the upgrade.